 Suppose that you can't telnet directly to ICS, but you can telnet to a firewall host, log in, and then telnet from there to ICS.
 Let's say the firewall is called 'firewall.example.com'.
 Set command-line options as follows:

 '''

 xboard -ics -icshost firewall.example.com -icsport 23

-Or in your '.Xresources' file:

 '''